MDIA 1004 - Exploring TV & Radio

 Assessment Related RequirementsStudents must complete and submit all assignments by the due date and meet the university requirements for attendance to be eligible for assessment.

-SubmissionAll written assignments are to be submitted electronically through the Exploring TV & Radio MyUni course page.
-Online quizzes are to be completed directly through MyUni.
+SubmissionAssignments to be submitted electronically through the Exploring TV & Radio page on MyUni, and Online Media Journal and Weekly Online Quiz completed directly through MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: